OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     ma::TimeSequence::TimeSequence ( const  std::string  &  name ,  const  std::vector< unsigned >  &  components ,  unsigned  samples ,  double  rate ,  double  start ,  int  type ,  const  std::string  &  unit ,  double  scale ,  double  offset ,  const  std::array< double, 2 >  &  range ,  Node  *  parent  = nullptr )

 Complete constructor for time series signal with xD data sample.
 The number of data sample dimensions is determined by the number of *components* given.
-This constructor can be usefull for pressure matrix or any measuring system with 2D (or more) data sample dimension.
+This constructor can be useful for pressure matrix or any measuring system with 2D (or more) data sample dimension.

 Note: The given ** should be based on the enum Type. :